khrannas/stratlogic-scrape/todo/03-minio-storage.md

 - Use chunked uploads for large files
 - Implement proper logging for audit trails
 - Consider implementing backup strategies
+- Implement comprehensive monitoring and alerting
+- Set up automated backup and recovery procedures
+- Use encryption for all sensitive data
+- Implement proper access control and authentication

 ## Next Steps